 I always wanted to be a journalist when I was young.
-The idea of a heroic, iron-clad inquisitor who seeks nothing but the truth and exposes the corruption has always seemed romantic to me.
-However, all that shattered, when my super strict and pragmatic Asian parents decided to tell me that writing your idiosyncratic musings in a world-renowned newspaper such as the New York Times will not get you anywhere.
+The idea of a heroic, iron-clad inquisitor who seeks nothing seemed romantic to me.
+However, all of that shattered, when my super strict and pragmatic Asian parents decided to tell me that writing your idiosyncratic musings in a world-renowned newspaper such as the New York Times will not get you anywhere.
 (Well, they’re wrong because I work in the media industry back in Australia now.)

 I almost gave up on my dream —this lingering romanticised image of heroic journalist kept pulsating at the back of my mind, not until I found Projects Abroad and their journalism projects.
 I decided to re-live my childhood dream as a journalist and work to the rhythms of the newsroom.